-Five years on and it’s happening, wholesome leaders empowering people to build amazing structures in Perth’s high-rise horizon.
+Six years on and it’s still happening, wholesome leaders empowering people to build amazing structures in Perth’s high-rise horizon.

 pic taken at Langley Park nurturing good mental health and suicide awareness, a Hanssen campaign ‘run for a friend ;’

-Five years ago today I concluded a succesful personal challenge to make a difference in the building industry within my sphere of influence.
+September 2018, I concluded a five year personal challenge to make a difference in the building industry within my sphere of influence.
 I was invited to make a difference in one of Perth’s largest construction companies by the owner, Mr Gerry Hanssen.
 Mr Hanssen can come across as eccentric, although I found him to be quite normal, perhaps that’s saying something about me?

 Mr Hanssen has quite a reputation that extends beyond the construction industry.
 To some, Mr Hanssen rules with an iron fist as a ruthless business man, to others he can come across as a saint, by enlarge he is not a fool, boring or out of touch.

 I said to Mr Hanssen when starting five years earlier “I’m not that interested in the building side of your company, I’m interested in the people dynamics”.
 Mr Hanssen in his colourful language and master of dramatics said “Good, that way you don’t f*ck up my system”.
 It is very evident when looking at the system that Hanssen has built over the years, it is world-class when it comes to bringing a project together on time and on budget, truly, Hanssen is second to none.
 Mr Hanssen invited me into his company because he could see a huge gap in the ethics and accountability of his work force.
 Traditionally, accountability is driven by two paths, overwhelming processes or using the stick and fear tactics.
 Wether I could make a difference or not was completely up to me, Mr Hanssen just unleashed me with no parameters.

 Why could I possibly think that I could make a difference in an industry I knew nothing about?